What is Mediation or Alternative Dispute Resolution (ADR)?

 Benefits of Mediation

 The advantage of ADR is that it is generally cheaper than Court or Tribunal proceedings.
 Quicker, more flexible and likely to produce more realistic and workable solutions.
 It is a particularly good method if the parties wish to preserve their relationship.

 There is generally a high rate of successful settlement for parties who take advantage of ADR.
 In the small percentage of cases where a complete solution is not achieved, there are general advantages which come out of the process:-

 - Issues will have been narrowed limiting the scope of further dispute.

 - Parties will have a clearer idea of the other side’s case.

-We are skilled in all types of ADR and can provide you with full advice in relation to mediation services.
-We can give you advice on the various methods that can be used to resolve your case without recourse to the courts or tribunals.
+Hart Reade Solicitors are skilled in all types of ADR.
+We can provide you with full advice in relation to mediation services.
+We can also give you advice on the various methods that can be used to resolve your case without recourse to the courts or tribunals.
 Often with our expert assistance, ADR can be the catalyst helping the parties to reach a mutually acceptable solution.
 It is essential that you receive full advice in relation to your circumstances and particularly whether mediation is suitable as there could be cost consequences for you if you do not consider this.

 We have offices in Polegate, Eastbourne, Hailsham and Meads.
 If you think you need to have mediation services in East Sussex, then please get in touch.
 Please telephone us on 01323 727321 to arrange an appointment to see us for advice on mediation.
 Alternatively, please complete the contact form below.